 What do U.S. voters think about the ongoing government shutdown?

-In an online survey this past weekend we took a quick dip into the field to get a cursory sense of how voters were perceiving the end to the government shutdown.
+In an online survey in January 2019, we took a quick dip into the field to get a cursory sense of how voters were perceiving the end to the government shutdown.
 Based on online interviews with 384 voters weighted for key demographics, we found:

 Voters overwhelmingly support the deal to end the government shutdown with 79% supporting it including 48% who strongly support it, compared with only 21% who opposed the deal.